open-formulieren/open-forms/docs/installation/self_signed.rst

    and HaalCentraal providers.
 It does this using ``https`` - using http is insecure.

-   When Open Forms makes these requests, the SSL certificates are verified for their validity - e.g. expired certificates or certificates signed by an unkonwn Certificate Authority (CA) will throw errors (as they should!).
+   When Open Forms makes these requests, the SSL certificates are verified for their validity - e.g. expired certificates or certificates signed by an unknown Certificate Authority (CA) will throw errors (as they should!).

-   When you're using self-signed certificates, you are essentially using an unkonwn CA, and this breaks the functionality of Open Forms.
+   When you're using self-signed certificates, you are essentially using an unknown CA, and this breaks the functionality of Open Forms.